Clos Triguedina, Probus, Cahors 2007Regular price €55.00

 In the third century, Probus was the emperor who overturned an earlier edict and allowed winegrowers to replant vineyards in Quercy.
 This superior wine from one of the leading Cahors estates is named in his honour.

-Full-bodied and velvety, with dense flavours of mulberry, leather and cedar.
-Grippy tannins, fresh acidity and a long, austere finish.
-Still very much in its youth.
+It's both full-bodied and velvety, with dense flavours of mulberry, leather and cedar.
+There are grippy tannins, fresh acidity and a long, austere finish, giving the impression of a wine still very much in its youth.

-Drink with game, roast beef, steak and mature cheese.
+Drink it with game, roast beef, steak and mature cheeses.

 |Supplier's website||Clos Triguedina|

 |Bottle size||75 cl|